 Cat Kiesel has been in the accounting field for over 22 years, 15 of which have been right here at CFSA.
 A natural problem solver, Cat finds joy in her day-to-day work organizing and creating efficient processes for our team.
 Cat believes in a work-life balance and is passionate about health and wellness, fine art, fun crafts, and raising her amazing daughter.

-Megan Litwicki, a Tucson native, joined the CFSA team in August 2020 and serves as the Communications Manager in the Philanthropic Services department.
+Megan Litwicki, a Tucson native, serves as the Communications Manager for CFSA in the Philanthropic Services department.
 She graduated from the University of Arizona with a BA degree in Film + Television and a MS degree in Marketing Management from Eller College of Management.
 After previously working in local tourism and film, Megan is excited to promote the sustainability of Southern Arizona’s nonprofit community through her marketing and communications work at CFSA.
 In her free time, you will likely find Megan renting too many movies at Casa Video, waiting around for Halloween, or hanging out with her dog Otis and cat Thomas O’Malley.

 Mary Louise Luna, Senior Director of Gift Planning